-Researchers characterize epigenetic fingerprint of 1,628 peopleJune 2nd, 2011 in Genetics /
+Researchers characterize epigenetic fingerprint of 1,628 peopleJune 2, 2011 in Medicine & Health / Genetics

 Until a decade, it was believed that differences between people were due solely to the existence of genetic changes, which are alterations in the sequence of our genes.
 The discoveries made during these last ten years show that beings with the same genetics like the twins and cloned animals may have different characteristics and disease due to epigenetic changes.